 The hospital and its staff are required to maintain a certain standard of care and observe safety measures in providing health care services, including the performance of surgeries.
 Absent the requisite standard care, the hospital may be held liable for the damages caused to the patient.
 If you or a loved one suffered any infection or complication from a surgery, you have the right to seek compensation for the neglect and malpractice of the hospital in performing the operation.
 Contact a RI medical negligence attorney now.

-If you believe that you or one of your loved ones have contracted a HEALTHCARE-ASSOCIATED INFECTION, you may want to speak with a personal injury attorney regarding a potential claim.
-An injury lawyer familiar with new developments in the investigation of HEALTHCARE ASSOCIATED INFECTIONS may be able to help you make important personal and legal decisions. d’Oliveira & Associates is working with some of the leading lawyers in the country who are handling these cases.
+If you believe that you or one of your loved ones have contracted a healthcare-associated infection, you may want to speak with a personal injury attorney regarding a potential claim.
+An injury lawyer familiar with new developments in the investigation of healthcare-associated infection may be able to help you make important personal and legal decisions. d’Oliveira & Associates is working with some of the leading lawyers in the country who are handling these cases.

 Please contact the Law Offices of d’Oliveira & Associates at 1-800-992-6878 or fill out a contact form for a free legal consultation.